CAN YOU BE ARRESTED FOR DUI WHEN SOMEONE DRUGS YOUR DRINK?

 NOTHING ON LABEL

 Does this analysis change if the prescription belongs to you and it does not have an advisement that it can impact your ability to drive or use heavy machinery?
 That is a better case than the first hypothetical.
 However, if it could be proven that you ingested that same medicine on a previous occasion and you felt drowsiness or otherwise impaired, then you may ultimately have to fight the DUI in a courtroom.
 This is due to the fact that the authorities will argue that using the drug previously put you on notice or gave you actual knowledge that this drug could cause impairment.
-A pharmaceutical advisement would be considered unnecessary.

 OVER COUNTER HERB